franziskuskiefer/pq-tls-draft/draft-kiefer-tls-ecdhe-sidh.md

 | x25519sidh503 | 128-bit   | 128-bit |      1           |
 | x448sidh751   | 224-bit   | 192-bit |      3           |

-As described in [ISOSEC] it is possible to perform active attacks on static-static or non-interactive variants of the SIDH scheme.
-The countermeasure for this attack was described in [KLM15].
+As described in {{ISOSEC}} it is possible to perform active attacks on static-static or non-interactive variants of the SIDH scheme.
+The countermeasure for this attack was described in {{KLM15}}.
 Research proposes so-called "indirect key validation", using Fujisaki-Okamoto type transform.
-Nevertheless, using this transform is impractical and thus SIDH can be considered secure only if used for ephemeral keys.
-A more detailed discussion can be found in [URBJAO].
+However, using this transform is impractical and thus SIDH can be considered secure only if used for ephemeral keys.
+A more detailed discussion can be found in {{URBJAO}}.

-Security against side-channel attacks is described in [SIKE].
+Security against side-channel attacks is described in {{SIKE}}.

 The security of the described key exchange relies on the security, in particular the collision resistance, of the used key-derivation function.